-• Throughout the semester students and guests may present a variety of articles and/or topics to the class.
-For some of these articles / topics you will be asked to submit a 1-page critique.
+Throughout the semester students and guests may present a variety of articles and/or topics (including infographics or posters) to the class.
+For some of these articles / topics you will be asked to either submit a 1-page critique or short discussion.